houndsolo/vyos_vxlan_homelab/README.md

 - `id` drives VM ID (`700 + id`), BGP local AS, loopback addresses, and management address.
 - `hypervisor_node` is required for VMs.
-- `is_vm = false` prevents VM creation.
+- `is_vm = true` creates vm.
 - `started = true` powers the VM on.
 It defaults to `false`, allowing each leaf, border leaf, fabric-extension leaf, `greatfox` leaf, or DHCP VM to be created without automatically starting it.
 - `underlay_bridges` overrides the default Proxmox bridge list.
-- `underlay_peer_vlan` is used by fabric-extension underlay interfaces.

-Node IDs must therefore be unique and fit all configured CIDR ranges.
-A spine needs an `id` and `uplink_if`; its overlay address is derived from its ID.

-For a configured border or fabric-extension leaf, set `configure = false` and apply once before removing its inventory entry.
-This retains the dynamic VyOS provider while OpenTofu removes that node's configuration resources.
+Node IDs must therefore be unique.
+Currently must be in range \[1-255\]

 ### VRFs and VNIs

 Edit `vnis.l3` in `fabric.auto.tfvars`.
-Each L3 entry describes a VRF, table, L3VNI, EVPN route targets, optional VPN import/export behavior, and optional `ext_l3_vlan`.
+Each L3 entry describes a VRF, table, L3VNI, EVPN route targets, and optional VPN import/export behavior.
 Nested `l2` entries describe VLAN/VNI pairs, anycast gateways/MACs, and advertisement/export switches.

 Useful conventions:

 - Keep one L3VNI and table number per VRF.
 - Keep one L2VNI per VLAN and ensure VNI/VLAN values are unique.
 - Use a unique anycast MAC and valid gateway CIDR for each L2 segment.
-- Omit `ext_l3_vlan` for an internal-only VRF.
 - Carefully review RT imports: they define which tenant routes can cross policy boundaries.

 ### VM defaults

 Edit `proxmox_vm.auto.tfvars` for image, storage, cloud-init, management/underlay bridges, CPU, memory, and disk defaults.
-Per-node underlay bridges remain in `fabric.auto.tfvars`.

 ### DHCP architecture

 DHCP intent lives with each L2VNI rather than in a duplicate scope map.
 The outer `dhcp` object attaches both DHCP VMs to that L2VNI.
 Attachments are ordered by VNI.
-Each service NIC connects to `vmbr4000` with the L2 segment's `vlan_id` as its Proxmox VLAN tag.
-An optional nested `scope` enables Kea service on that interface.
+The nested `scope` enables
+Kea service on that interface.
 The configuration derives the normalized subnet, gateway, Kea subnet ID, server addresses, DNS/domain defaults, interface name, and bridge name from the L2VNI, root DNS, and DHCP cluster objects.